vijay03/cs360v-f20/README.md

-## CS 378 Virtualization (Fall 2019)
+## CS 378 Virtualization (Fall 2020)

 Welcome to CS 378 Virtualization for undergrads.
-This is a course designed to expose undergraduate students to the latest in virtualization technologies such as virtual machines, containers, serverless, etc. The course also has a significant project component to be completed over the course of the semester. *Do not take this course if you are not comfortable reading, editing, and writing code*.
+This is a course designed to expose undergraduate students to the latest in virtualization technologies such as virtual machines, containers, serverless, etc. The course also has two significant project components to be completed over the course of the semester.

  This course will introduce students to a range of exciting topics including: